CSBP-CPSE/OpenTabulate/docs/source_files.md

 	...
 ```

-OpenTabulate interprets this as "for each entity in the data to process, concatenate (with separation by spaces) all of the data in the entity under the attributes `value1`, `value2`, and `value3` (in that order) to be processed and output to an entry under `key`.
+OpenTabulate interprets this as "for each data point to process, concatenate (with space separation) the information under the attributes `value1`, `value2`, and `value3` (in that order) for the data point, and assign it to the standardized attribute `key` for further processing.

-A common use of this feature is for addresses.
-Since address lines are not supported keys and some datasets will only provide information in this manner for an address, we still want to tabulate the data.
+A common use of this feature is for address parsing.
+Since address lines (address data that is concatenated into one string) are not supported keys and some datasets will only provide address information in this manner, we still want to tabulate the data.
 For example, if a dataset has the entry and columns

 ```
 Business Name, ..., Address Line 1, Address Line 2, Address Line 3, ...